-- (a) Attending an approved IAC "Advanced Aerobatic Judging" seminar or the "recurrency portion" (2nd day) of an approved IAC "Introduction to Aerobatic Judging" seminar within the 18 calendar months preceding the application for National Judge certification. - (b) Passing the current National Judge Exam with a minimum score of 80% within the 18 calendar months preceding the application for National Judge certification.
-The applicant may obtain this test from the Judges Certification Chairperson. - (c) Serving as a Regional Judge in at least three (3) contests while grading no less than eighty (80) flights of which 25 are Advanced or Unlimited, and serving as the Assistant to a Chief Judge for a minimum of ten (10) flights, all within the thirty (30) months preceding the date the application is received. - (d) Filling out the current Judge's Application Form. - (e) Following successful completion of the approved judge's seminar and passing the National Judge Exam with a minimum score of 80%, requesting a current National Judge to select another current National Judge to jointly administer an oral/written Practical Exam, to be accomplished in person at a time and place mutually agreeable between the applicant and examining Judges.
-The applicant must present a copy of the official IAC judging records to verify completion of the required number of flights judged within the allotted time period, per paragraph (a), above.
-The applicant must also present a copy of their graded National Judge Exam answer sheet along with the question booklet to the examining Judges, who will, as part of this Practical Exam, review with the applicant all incorrect responses. - Upon satisfactory completion of the Practical Exam, both examining Judges will print and sign their names on the application and include their IAC numbers and the date the Practical Exam was completed. - (f) Forwarding the signed application to the IAC Judges Certification Chairperson who will verify that official IAC records agree with the application and that all requirements of 2.6.2(a)-(e) have been met; certify the applicant as an IAC National Judge; and forward the application to the IAC Headquarters Judge Database Manager, who will annotate the records to reflect the applicant's date of certification as an IAC National Judge.
-A newly certified National Judge will be issued an IAC National Judge card for the current contest year and added to the IAC Approved List of Judges provided they have also completed the current-year Revalidation and Currency (R&C) Exam.
+- (a) Completing an approved IAC "Advanced Aerobatic Judging" or "recurrency portion" of an approved IAC "Introduction to Aerobatic Judging" course within the current or previous contest year prior to application for National Judge Certification. - (b) Passing the current IAC National Judge Exam with a minimum score of 80% within the current or previous contest year prior to application for National Judge Certification. - (c) Performing as a Regional Judge in at least 3 contests for no less 80 flights, of which 25 are Advanced or Unlimited, and serving as the Assistant to a Chief Judge for a minimum of ten (10) flights, within the current or previous two contest years prior to application for National Judge Certification. - (d) Filling out the current Judge's Application Form. - (e) Following successful completion of the requirements delineated in 2.6.2(a) through (d) above, requesting a current National Judge to select another current National Judge to jointly administer an oral/written Practical Exam, to be accomplished in person at a time and place mutually agreeable between the applicant and examining Judges.
+The applicant must present a copy of the official IAC judging records to verify completion of the required number of flights judged within the allotted time period, per paragraph (c), above.
+The applicant must also present a copy of their graded National Judge Exam answer sheet along with the question booklet to the examining Judges, who will, as part of this Practical Exam, review with the applicant all incorrect responses.

+Upon satisfactory completion of the Practical Exam, both examining Judges will print and sign their names on the application and include their IAC numbers and the date the Practical Exam was completed.

+(f) Forwarding the signed application to the IAC Judges Certification Chairperson who will verify that official IAC records agree with the application and that all requirements of 2.6.2(a)-(e) have been met; certify the applicant as an IAC National Judge; and annotate the records to reflect the applicant's date of certification as an IAC National Judge.
+A newly certified National Judge will be added to the IAC Approved List of Judges provided they have also completed the current-year Revalidation and Currency (R&C) Exam.